nestjs/docs.nestjs.com/content/graphql/federation.md

 To quote the [Apollo docs](https://www.apollographql.com/docs/federation/federation-2/new-in-federation-2), Federation 2 improves developer experience from the original Apollo Federation (called Federation 1 in this doc), which is backward compatible with most original supergraphs.

-> warning **Warning** Mercurius currently doesn't fully support Federation 2.
+> warning **Warning** Mercurius doesn't fully support Federation 2.
 You can see the list of libraries that support Federation 2 [here](https://www.apollographql.com/docs/federation/supported-subgraphs#javascript--typescript).

 In the following sections, we'll upgrade the previous example to Federation 2.